WayneJr/INEC/README.md

 # INEC
-A voting app created with the nigerian voting system in mind.
+A voting app built using JavaFx and Microsoft Access as the database, created with the nigerian voting system in mind.